Team

 Dr Sören von Bülow is a computational biophysicist and expert in biomolecular simulation.
 He has previously worked on the development of simulation algorithms and models, simulation studies of complex biomolecular systems, and the design of machine learning based predictors of protein biophysical properties.
 At Bind, he will apply his expertise to develop automated workflows for the sampling of IDP dynamics and interactions.

 With nearly two decades of administrative experience, Stephanie Pritchard has built a career supporting senior leaders across the legal, not-for-profit, and corporate sectors.
 Before joining Bind, she spent over six years as Executive Assistant to the CEO of a not-for-profit that specialised in bespoke mentoring for executive women from the FTSE 100 and 250 companies.
 Her background also includes roles in both commercial and family law, where she developed a strong foundation in executive support and office management.
-In her current role as EA and Office Manager at Bind, she brings a calm, organised presence to a dynamic and research-focused environment.
+In her current role as Office Manager at Bind, she brings a calm, organised presence to a dynamic and research-focused environment.
 Outside of work, she enjoys roller skating, board games, and spending time with her two cats.